 Also extracts the correlation data from the message (if present) and uses it to tie the response to the request.

 def on_message(client, userdata, message): msg=str(message.payload.decode("utf-8")) messages.append(msg) print("properties",message.properties) count=int.from_bytes(message.properties.CorrelationData,"big") print("correlation count=",count) print('RECV Topic = ',message.topic) print('RECV MSG =', msg) client.message_received_flag=True

 Subscribe to common topic e.g. org/common.
 Publish on common topic and receive response on their own response topic.

 In order for the sender to know what sent message the response refers to it can also send correlation data with the published message.

-The receiver e.g. client 2 sends the correlation data back unaltered with the response.
+The receiver e.g. the sever, sends the correlation data back unaltered with the response.

 You can configure access control lists on the broker so that only client1 can subscribe to the topic org/responses/client1.